 This is another compact hardware wallet that will keep your Bitcoins safe.
 It supports the various Bitcoin forks in addition to Litecoin, Dash, Zcash, and Ethereum.
 Their software also generates a 12 to 24 word recovery seed that may be used to recover your coins in case you lose the device.

-Now that you have set up your Bitcoin wallet, let’s look at how to purchase Bitcoin.
+Now that you have set-up your Bitcoin wallet, it’s now time to learn how to purchase Bitcoin.

-How to Purchase Bitcoin?
+How to Purchase Bitcoin

 Thanks to the increasing popularity of Bitcoin, it is now extremely easy to acquire some.
 Here are some of the best methods for buying Bitcoin.

 These services allow you to buy various currencies using your credit card online.
-However, it is important to note that buying Bitcoins with your credit card is usually more expensive.
-That’s because the vendor has to go through more risks; such as credit card fraud and chargebacks.
+However, it is important to note that buying Bitcoins with your credit card is usually more expensive since the vendor has to go through more risks such as credit card fraud and chargebacks.

 Here are some of the most popular Bitcoin exchange websites.

 - Coinbase: not only is it an exchange for digital currency, Coinbase also offers their customers a free wallet to store their purchased coins.

 As a currency that is not linked to a physical precious item of value, Bitcoin derives its value from the supply and demand created by users.
 We’ve discussed the nature of cryptocurrencies, how to set up electronic wallets and how to purchase bitcoin.

 For more financial advice, be sure to check out our article on Financial Management.